Why 510 Thread Batteries Remain the Standard

 - Use whichever suits the moment

-Many modern devices offer dual activation, giving you both options.
-If you must choose one, button activation provides more control while auto-draw offers more convenience.
+Many modern devices offer dual activation, so you get both options.
+If you can only pick one, button gives more control.
+Auto-draw is more convenient.

 Charging Standards